Distribution data supplied by the Ocean Biodiversity Information System (OBIS). To interrogate UK data visit the NBN Atlas.Map Help

 Swiftia pallida has been reported from numerous locations in western Scotland, including the Minch and inner and outer Hebrides, the west coast of the Highlands and Argyll and Bute.
 It has been found as far north as Kinlochbervie and as far south as the Isle of Bute.
 This sea fan has also been recorded from Kenmare River, Ireland.

-Swiftia pallida has also been recorded from the Bay of Biscay and the Meditteranean (Manuel 1988), however it is doubtful as to whether this is the same species, and Mitchell et al. (1983), suggests that Swiftia pallida is at the southern limit of its range in Scotland and Ireland.
+Swiftia pallida has also been recorded from the Bay of Biscay and the Meditteranean (Manuel 1988), however, it is doubtful as to whether this was the same species.
+Mitchell et al. (1983) suggest that Swiftia pallida is at the southern limit of its range in Scotland and Ireland.

-Although most commonly recorded from depths between 18-60 m, Swiftia pallida has also been reported from up to 1200 m off the coast of Ireland and 2380m off Northwest Africa (Grasshoff 1977 cited in Minchin 1987c).
+Depth.
+Although most commonly recorded from depths between 18-60 m, Swiftia pallida has also been reported from up to 1200 m off the coast of Ireland and 2380 m off Northwest Africa (Grasshoff 1977 cited in Minchin 1987c).

 Life span | 11-20 years |